Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 You know when you’re reading a good book and something huge happens that changes everything?
 Well, in the story of my life, that huge, life changing revelation took place the day I decided to really think about what I was feeding my body and how that affected my health.

 Everything changed after that day.
 Everything!
 I had spent months on medication, which helped to save my life, but I still felt like a big ol’ pile of crap.
-But after an elimination diet and some food and symptom journaling, I was on the healthy eating track and feeling better by the day!
+But after an elimination diet and some food and symptom journaling (and tons of support from my doctors), I developed a more balanced, healthy diet and was feeling better by the day!

 Do you have a ton of beloved makeup?
 Go-to moisturizers?
 Adored bubble bath and bath bombs?
 Have you ever thought about how that may affect your health?
 I sure didn’t!